GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/02.311-320/09.I-Have-Promised/docs.md

 ---
+title: |
-title: 319.
-I Have Promised
+    319. I Have Promised - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 319.
+I Have Promised.
+O Jesus, I have promised To serve Thee to the end; Be Thou forever near me, My Master and my Friend; I shall not fear the battle If Thou art by my side, Nor wander from the pathway If Thou wilt be my Guide.
+    keywords:  |
-    keywords: Christ in Song, I Have Promised, O Jesus, I have promised,
+        Christ in Song, adventhymnals, advent hymnals, I Have Promised, O Jesus, I have promised.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 319. I HAVE PROMISED
+####  Christ in Song,

 ```txt
 1.